 Each student must secure and provide information for a designated field supervisor – a supervisor in ministry on the location of the student’s proposed project – when applying for a Student Mission/Volunteer Grant in Christian ministry or service.

 E. Pre-Experience Orientation

 Important Travel Abroad Information: Students planning to do mission/service work abroad must follow all Center for International Education (CIE) requirements for travel abroad.
-Please contact Dr. Loretta Reynolds to confirm when the CIE approval paperwork must be completed.
-Note: the deadline is before the CCC deadline.
+Please contact Rev. Dr. Loretta Reynolds to confirm when the CIE approval paperwork must be completed.
+Note: this deadline is before the CCC deadline.
 If these forms are not complete by the deadline, the student will not be eligible for a CCC Mission/Volunteer Grant.

 All students traveling abroad MUST attend the all-morning CIE orientation for non-BIST (Berea International Summer Team) students on the scheduled date.
 Approval of grants depends on attendance at both required orientation sessions (CCC, see below, and CIE) and the completion of all CIE travel abroad requirements.

 During Spring Term, all recipients of Mission/Volunteer Grants from the CCC MUST attend a short, required Orientation session with the CCC.
 The date/time will be announced once all grant recipients have been named.

 A narrative report of the student’s activities in ministry and service during the project should include theological reflection on the meaning of this work and experience both for those whom the student will serve and for the student’s own personal spiritual growth.
 One report is due at the mid-point of the student’s service; the second is due within one month of the completion the project.